eclipse-aaspe/server/README.md

 A demo server is running on https://v3.admin-shell-io.com.
 https://v3.admin-shell-io.com/swagger shows the API and you can try it manually.
+An AASX Server with security enabled can be found here: https://v3security.admin-shell-io.com/.
+Please click on readme.

 Mainly AasxServerBlazor is currently used, but AasxServerCore will also be supported.
 AasxServerWindows will not be further developed, since .NET 6 works well also on Windows.